ferraridavide/ChatGPTPowerToys/README.md

     <img alt="logo" src="./demo.gif">
 </p>

+### How to install
+If you simply want to install the plugin to get up and running quickly, i suggest downloading the [precompiled binaries](https://github.com/ferraridavide/ChatGPTPowerToys/releases) from the Release section and [installing the Tampermonkey user script](#using-tampermonkey-recommended)
+The installation process is as follows:
+1. Locate your PowerToys installation (eg. `C:\Program Files\PowerToys`)
+1. Navigate to `\modules\launcher\Plugins`
+1. Unpack the downloaded binaries

 ### Compiling plugin
 1. Clone the PowerToys repository to your local disk using the command `git clone https://github.com/microsoft/PowerToys.git`
 1. Navigate to the PowerToys directory using `cd PowerToys`